Finkbine-Guild Lumber Company: Company establishment and growth

 Two millionaire businessmen from Des Moines, Iowa, brothers W.O. and E.C.
 Finkbine, learned of considerable wealth in the form of timber, minerals, sand, and gravel located in the northern section of Harrison County (now Stone County).
 They owned the Green Bay Lumber Company, along with lumberyards throughout Iowa.
 The brothers also owned a 17,000 acres wheat farm in Canada.
 But the main selling point in Mississippi was the vast acreage of virgin southern yellow pine timber.

 Officers of the Finkbine Lumber Company were E. C. Finkbine, (president), W. O. Finkbine (vice president), and W. E. Guild (treasurer).
 In 1901, they purchased two sawmills owned by the Niles City Lumber Company in Wiggins, Mississippi.
 In 1903, W. E. Guild became general manager of the Wiggins sawmills, and Finkbine Lumber Company acquired all of Niles City Lumber Company's timberlands.
 Within Stone County, the Finkbine Lumber Company owned approximately 25,000 acre of timberland.

 In 1903, Finkbine Lumber Company completed construction of a new double-band sawmill at Wiggins.
 The new mill was able to produce 125,000 board feet of lumber per day.
 It had five dry kilns, a large planing mill and a shed for storing finished lumber.
 The mill sawed longleaf pine logs into dimensional lumber and construction timbers.
 Finkbine Lumber Company conducted business in both domestic and export markets.
 The shipping port in Gulfport, Mississippi served as their export hub.

 A large company store was built in Wiggins to enhance Finkbine's business.
 The store was operated under the name of the Kew Mercantile Company and served Finkbine Lumber Company employees and the community at large.

 In 1914, the company established the town of Finkbine west of the village of Johns in southern Rankin County, Mississippi.
-Complete with a school, church, YMCA, barber shop, post office, and doctor's office, Finkbine served as a "company town" for workers from 1919-1920, and was relocated southeast of Johns to be closer to the company's operations, where it remained until operations ceased in 1927.
+Complete with a school, church, YMCA, barber shop, post office, and doctor's office, Finkbine served as a "company town" for workers from 1919 to 1920, and was relocated southeast of Johns to be closer to the company's operations, where it remained until operations ceased in 1927.